Philip Brown (actor)

-Philip Brown (born March 26, 1958) is an American actor best known for his television performances.
+Philip J. Brown Jr. is an American actor best known for his television performances.

 Brown is a native of Coalinga, California.
-His father, Philip Brown Sr., was a television technician after having been an actor, and his uncle was actor Peter Brown.
+His father Philip Brown Sr. was a television technician after having been an actor, and his uncle was actor Peter Brown.
 He graduated from North Hollywood High School.

 He first played Billy Martin, the son of Doris Day on The Doris Day Show, from 1968-1971.

 Brown portrayed Randy Harford in When the Whistle Blows (1980).
 He also appeared in the 1980s Dynasty spin-off series The Colbys as Neil Kittredge, in Knots Landing as Brian Johnston in 1991, and in 1993 as Buck Huston in Loving.
 He also played Steve Kendall, a sportscaster, on Search for Tomorrow in the 1980s.

 Brown also made films in South Africa in the 1980s.